 Accommodation and Travel guidance

-Our EMCDDA co-organisers in Lisbon have provided a handy travel and accomodation guide based upon their previous experiences of hosting conferences and meetings.
-Please note that neither the EMCDDA, nor EUSPR, take any responsibility for your booking experiences and stay.
+Our EMCDDA co-organisers in Lisbon have provided a handy travel and accommodation guide based upon their previous experiences of hosting conferences and meetings.
+Please note that neither the EMCDDA, nor EUSPR, take any responsibility for your booking choices, experiences and stay.
 You are also advised to check with independent review websites before making your final booking.
 Alternatively, please use a website such as TripAdvisor to research and select your hotel.

 All our suggestions are within the city centre, but please check the precise locations to ensure that they meet your needs.